 We thank you all for your support and understanding during these challenging times.

 We are not able to offer our normal play service due to the Covid-19 pandemic but recognise and advocate the importance of play on children and young people’s well being during this Lockdown period.

-Following the Government’s Outdoor Playground Guidance we have been able to open the playgrounds for outdoor play sessions for Islington children and young people and will be continuing this during the February Half Term Holiday period.
+Following the Government’s Outdoor Playground Guidance we have been able to open the playgrounds for outdoor play sessions for Islington children and young people and will be continuing this during the Easter Holiday period.

 Implementing the Covid-19 safety measures recommended by the Government means we have to operate in a very different way.